javajosh/simpatico/kata/markdown.md

 ## Idea

 One interesting idea is to modify showdown (with an extension) to generate an inline script tag in addition to the source render div.
 In this way our scripts will always execute.
+(I did this and the first example is [combine2.md](/combine2.md))

+## Thoughts on using markdown so far
+   - Highlight JS is large (~150KB minified) and does not support [line numbers](https://highlightjs.readthedocs.io/en/latest/line-numbers.html)
+   - The line numbers in browser errors no longer line up exactly like they do in raw HTML.